 By David Vasquez

 In the past century, lions have been reduced to just 8% of their historic distribution across Africa, declining from 200,000 individuals to just over 20,000.
-Within this remnant resides an even smaller group—the West African sub-population, which today numbers less than 400 lions.
+Within this remnant resides an even smaller group—the West African sub-population, which today numbers fewer than 400 lions.
 This Critically Endangered group lives in minuscule pockets dotted throughout Benin, Burkina Faso, Nigeria, and Senegal.
 The Lion Recovery Fund (LRF) is taking steps to help this subspecies rebound after years of decline, beginning in their most westerly remaining home, Senegal.

 Niokolo-Koba National Park is Senegal’s largest park and home to the country’s last lions.
 The park is 3,513 sq. miles wide, offering ample room for its struggling lion population to grow.
 Yet despite being such an important national symbol, lions have waned in Senegal over the years due to inadequate protections within the park.
 Human pressures such as bushmeat poaching, targeted killing for body parts, and retaliatory killings for livestock predation have also taken their toll on the lions.
 By 2011, the lion population had declined to a historic low of 15 individuals.